Japanese Woodblock Print

-The artist who designed this print was called Yoshitsuya.
-He was born in 1822 and worked in Edo (now Tokyo) as a printmaker and an illustrator.
-He also made tattoo designs ( irezumi).
-He died in 1866 aged only 44.
+The artist who designed the print pictured at the top of this page was called Yoshitsuya.
+He was born in 1822 and worked in Edo (now Tokyo) as a printmaker, illustrator and tattoo designer.
+Yoshitsuya died in 1866, aged 44.

 Woodblock prints were not created by one single artist.
 The signature on a print belonged to the artist who drew the original design and he worked with a team of woodcarvers and printers whose names were rarely recorded.
 Woodblock print artists trained by becoming apprentices in the workshop of a master artist.
 Yoshitsuya studied in the workshop of Kuniyoshi Utagawa (1798-1861), one of the most important ukiyo-e artists of the time.

 When they started their apprenticeship, a student took on a new name which included the one syllable of their master's name.
 Alongside Yoshitsuya, other artists such as Yoshitoshi, Yoshiiku, and Yoshitora trained in Kuniyoshi's famous school.